Friday, July 24, 2020

 His life was not a fable

-when he saw no heroes left
+there were no heroes left

-with no loyalty around his table
+no one loyal at his table

-Gone were the dragons of legend
+Gone were the beasts of legend

-and missing the maidens of virtue
+where were the maidens of virtue?

-they didn't exist he reckoned
+they went extinct he reckoned

-The path grew ever more narrow
+As chances grew more narrow

-as his Camelot disappeared
+his Camelot disappeared

 A knight of a nameless barrow

-and the emptiness he feared
+fell into the emptiness he feared

-But when all that is left was rage
+When all that remained was rage

 his chivalry hanging by a cord

-a goddess reaches from the sage
+a goddess reached out from the sage

-and handed him her sword
+and bestowed upon him a sword

-Her eyes like a storming sea
+Her eyes like a storm raging sea

-that no seafarer could resist
+no sailor could ever resist

-Her love and sorcerer to be
+Her love and champion to be

 stood silently bewitched